cmpitg/emacs-config/README.md

   loaded after cmpitg configuration has been loaded.

 * `~/emacs-custom-foremost.el` would be loaded **before everything** is loaded.

+  This file is usually used to disable packages which are loaded by default during startup (by modifying `*disabled-package-list*`) or install and load packages from ELPA and [el-get](https://github.com/dimitri/el-get).

-One use case is to set the value of `*disabled-package-list*` to the list of packages that you don't want to load during startup.
-See `emacs-custom-foremost-sample.el` for more detail, and see `package-list.el` for full list of packages that are loaded by default.
+  See `emacs-custom-foremost-sample.el` for more detail and `package-list.el` for full list of packages that are loaded by default.

 * Other things related to Xiki enrivonment should be customized in `~/emacs-config/init-xiki.el`.

 ## Detailed Description

+* All `config-` files in your `$HOME/emacs-config/config-default` is automatically `require`d, unless the package name appears in the list `*disabled-package-list*`.

 * [ErgoEmacs](http://ergoemacs.org/) keybindings, with `<Super>` key as the modifier.